ouspg/CryptoCourse-return-template/README.md

 ## What is this repository for?

 This repository is meant for returning all of the weekly exercises during the course.
+This repository should be private and is invisible for others, with exception of course organizers.

 The actual instructions for exercises are [here.](https://github.com/ouspg/CryptoCourse)